nesdoug/famitone5.0/readme.txt

 -you are calling a sfx # too high.
 The first sfx is 0, not 1

--you are calling a sfx channel too high
+-you are calling a sfx channel with the wrong value FT_SFX_STREAMS	= 1...4
-FT_SFX_STREAMS	= 1 means that x should be #0 when calling a sfx
-LDX #channel, LDA #which_sfx, JSR FamiToneSfxPlay
+LDX #channel, LDA #which_sfx, JSR FamiToneSfxPlay but X should have a value 0,15,30, or 45

 -forgot to turn on sfx...
 FT_SFX_ENABLE shouldn't be commented out